Self-Assessment Service Privacy Policy

 Medical Record Information

-Messages from health care providers
+Messages from health care providers or C the Signs

 Messages processed as part of Messaging Service will be stored within your record for the duration of your account (and any additional time required by law or NHS data requirements).